ibm-cloud-docs/containers/images.md

-# Building containers from images
+# Building images for your apps
 {: #images}

 A Docker image is the basis for every container that you create with {{site.data.keyword.containerlong}}.